Main content

 An Internet Service Provider (ISP) administers the first routers that a packet travels through (excluding the home/office/school) router, so the ISP can see every HTTP request that's sent through those routers.
 Users can use HTTPS-secured websites to hide the contents of their requests, but HTTPS will still reveal the domain names.
 ISPs can use that information to find customers that are engaged in illegal activities, such as downloading pirated movies.

 For governments, monitoring online activity can be a way to discover behavior that they consider dangerous or unwanted.
 For citizens, governmental monitoring may reduce their privacy and threaten their freedom of speech.
-Journalists have reported that it's harder now to research stories about government activities, as their sources are afraid to communicate over the open Internet. squared
+Journalists have reported that it's harder now to research stories about government activities, as their sources are afraid to communicate over the open Internet.
+2

 Concerned users have a few options to increase the privacy of their browsing history.